INM-6/metadata-archivist/README.md

 TESTED WITH PYTHON v3.10.12

 ## Modules:
 * Parser.py: abstract class to parse metadata from file.
 To be specialized by custom parser made by users.
 * Explorer.py: class for retrieving files from compressed archives or directories.
 Filtering is done by comparing file names against input file patterns defined in Parsers.
 * Formatter: class for handling Parsers.
 Coordinates parsing of files using Explorer output and user defined Parsers.
 If a user schema is provided, formats the metadata output according to the defined schema using a schema interpreter.
 * Exporter.py: class to save formatted metadata to file.
-Currently only available export format is JSON.
 * Archivist.py: class for orchestrating Explorer, Formatter, and Exporter classes.
 * interpretation_rules.py: Module containing collection of rules as functions to interpreter user defined schema.
 * formatting_rules.py: Module containing collection of rules as functions to format according to interpreted schema.